rockysfairat/alphabet/README.md

-_Type anything in the field and get the pixelated text string._
+_Type anything in the field and get a pixelated text string._

 ![Example of pixelated text](/screencast.gif)